Love in the First Degree (Bananarama song)

 "Love in the First Degree" is a song by English girl group Bananarama from their fourth studio album, Wow!
 (1987).
-It was released on 28 September 1987 as the album's second single, except in the United States, where it was released in 1988 as the third single (following "I Can't Help It").
+It was released on 21 September 1987 as the album's second single, except in the United States, where it was released in 1988 as the third single (following "I Can't Help It").
 The track was co-written and produced by the Stock Aitken Waterman (SAW) trio.
+It achieved major success in the UK and Australia, and also peaked within the top 20 in many European countries, but, unlike "I Heard a Rumour", it reached only the lower end of the top 50 in the US.

+Writing and release

-The song is an uptempo pop tune similar to many hits produced by SAW during this time period.
-The surreal lyrics, composed by Siobhan Fahey and built upon by SAW and Bananarama members Sara Dallin and Keren Woodward, describes a dream in which they find themselves being tried in court for love.
+"Love in the First Degree" is an uptempo pop tune similar to many hits produced by SAW during this era.
+The lyric, composed by Siobhan Fahey and built upon by SAW and Bananarama members Sara Dallin and Keren Woodward, describes a dream in which they find themselves being tried in court for love.
 The musical structure could be compared to Pachelbel's Canon.

-Producer Pete Waterman variously claimed he came up with the idea for the song while in the bath, and after waking up one morning with the tune in his head.
-However Dallin has stated that he was not present during the song's composition.
+Producer Pete Waterman variously claimed he came up with the idea for the song while in the bath, and after waking up one morning with the tune in his head;.
+However, Dallin has stated he was not present during the song's composition.
 Waterman further claimed he had to threaten to pull SAW off the Wow! project in order to force the release of the track as a single, after it was dismissed by the band and label as too commercial.

-"Love in the First Degree" peaked at number three on the UK Singles Chart, tying with "Robert De Niro's Waiting..."
-(1984) and "Help!"
-(1989) as Bananarama's highest-charting single in the United Kingdom to date.
-The single also charted within the top 10 in Australia, Belgium, Ireland, Norway and South Africa, and the top 20 in Finland, the Netherlands, New Zealand, Spain, Sweden and Switzerland.
-In the United States, the song reached number 48 on the Billboard Hot 100 and number 10 on Billboards Hot Dance Club Play chart.

-As one of their final performances with Fahey, the group performed the song at the 1988 Brit Awards with a large entourage of male dancers dressed only in black bikini briefs.
-The song was nominated for British Single of the Year at that year's Brit Awards, but lost to Rick Astley's "Never Gonna Give You Up", also produced by Stock Aitken Waterman.
+The record sleeves for "Love in the First Degree" and "I Can't Help It", were switched with each other, for UK, and North American markets.
+As one of their final performances with Fahey, the group performed the song at the 1988 Brit Awards with a large entourage of male dancers dressed only in black briefs.
 By the time "Love in the First Degree" was released in the United States, Fahey had already announced her departure from Bananarama.

-The record sleeves for "Love in the First Degree" and "I Can't Help It", were switched with each other, for UK, and North American markets.